Gabeiscool420/SoundSage---LLM-Audio-Processing/README.md

 [SoundSage](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/tree/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage) is an advanced audio processing system that integrates automated audio tools with a language learning model (LLM) like [OpenAI API](https://openai.com/policies/terms-of-use).
 The system allows users to prompt a list of commands for audio processing, such as gain staging, balancing, subtractive EQ, noise reduction, and compression.

-## How It Works
+## Project Overview

  The LLM integration process involves the LLM interpreting a user prompt, extracting key information, and using this information to execute a series of actions.
 The LLM is designed to interpret user prompts and translate them into a series of actions that the system can execute.
 This process involves a number of scripts that work together to manage files, interact with the [OpenAI API](https://openai.com/policies/terms-of-use), and control the [AutoGain](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/tree/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage/WorkBench/AudioTools/AutoGain) tool.
 These actions include navigating to the specified folder, copying the audio files, pasting them into the "[PreProcess](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/tree/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage/WorkBench/PreProcess)" folder, initiating the [AutoGain](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/tree/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage/WorkBench/AudioTools/AutoGain) tool, and finally copying the processed files into a new folder.
 The completion script then sends a signal to indicate that the process is complete and provides the user with information about the location of the processed files.
 Please see the [SoundSage FlowChart](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/assets/130602253/57c1aedb-5e18-4ea4-84c8-56a0aa21bd12) for a full visualization of the intended process.

 ![SoundSage - AutoGain Workflow](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/assets/130602253/57c1aedb-5e18-4ea4-84c8-56a0aa21bd12)

-### Macro-level Overview of Implementation:
+### How it Works:

 1. **Interpreting User Prompts**: When a user provides a prompt to [SoundSage](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/tree/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage), the LLM analyzes the prompt to understand the user's intent.
-This involves parsing the prompt, identifying key words and phrases related to audio processing tasks, and extracting any additional information that might be relevant, such as the location of the audio files to be processed.
+This involves parsing the prompt, identifying keywords and phrases related to audio processing tasks, and extracting any additional information that might be relevant, such as the location of the audio files to be processed.

 2. **Generating Commands**: Once the LLM has interpreted the user's prompt, it generates a list of commands for the audio processing tools.
 These commands are specific to the tasks that the user has requested, such as gain staging, EQ adjustment, or noise reduction.
 The LLM generates these commands in a format that the audio processing tools can understand and execute.